Supermarine S.4: Legacy

 The Supermarine S.4 was a revolutionary aircraft that was years ahead of its time, and which "set the pattern in specific aircraft design that persisted through the [1930s and 1940s]".
-The winning aircraft of the 1926 Schneider contest, the Italian Macchi M.39, bore distinct similarities with the S.4.
+It was designed with new technology, with floats that were the most advanced of their time, and a wing, with its lack of external bracing wires, that had never before been incorporated into a Supermarine aircraft.
+The aviation historian John D. Anderson notes that the aircraft "represented Mitchell's willingness to incorporate new technology within the framework of a tried and tested intellectual methodology for conceptual design", and was "a revolution in airplane design" that "influenced all subsequent Schneider racers".
+The winning aircraft of the 1926 Schneider contest, the Italian Macchi M.39, was distinctly similar to the S.4.
 Mitchell used the practical experience gained when he designed its successor, the Supermarine S.5.
 The S.4 has been described as "his first outstanding success".

-The S.5 was made to be more stable in the air.
-It had a smaller fuselage cross section, and more streamlined floats, modifications which provided it with estimated increases in speed over its predecessor.
-The greatest speed increase——was produced by the introduction of surface radiators to cool the engine, as they notably reduced the drag forces acting on the aircraft.
-Tests made on a model of the S.4 at the National Physics Laboratory which were done after the crash revealed that the Lamblin radiators accounted for a third of the aircraft's drag, and that without them the S.4 would have been the "cleanest" monoplane in the world.
+Drawings and archival footage of the plane's construction, and five minutes of film that show the aircraft's first takeoff and flight, are preserved in Leslie Howard's biographical film about Mitchell, The First of the Few (1942).

-Drawings and archival footage of the plane's construction, and five minutes of film that show the aircraft's first takeoff and flight are preserved in Leslie Howard's biographical film about Mitchell, The First of the Few (1942).
+The S.5's design included features intended to reduce the wing flutter considered at the time to have contributed to the loss of the S.4; the monoplane wings were braced with wires.
+The S.5 was given a smaller fuselage cross section and more streamlined floats, modifications designed to produce increases in speed over its predecessor.
+The greatest speed increase—considered to be approximately 24 mph—was produced by the introduction of surface radiators to cool the engine, as they significantly reduced the drag forces acting on the aircraft.
+Tests made on a model of the S.4 at the National Physics Laboratory which were done after the crash revealed that the Lamblin radiators accounted for a third of the aircraft's drag and that without them the S.4 would have been the "cleanest" monoplane in the world.